MinecraftForge/Documentation/docs/datastorage/capabilities.md

 In order to expose a capability, you will first need an instance of the underlying capability type.
 Note that you should assign a separate instance to each object that keeps the capability, since the capability will most probably be tied to the containing object.

 There's two ways to obtain such an instance, through the Capability itself, or by explicitly instantiating an implementation of it.
-The first method is designed to use a default implementation, if those default values are useful for you.
+The first method is designed to use a default implementation via `Capability#getDefaultInstance`, if those default values are useful for you.
 In the case of the Item Handler capability, the default implementation will expose a single slot inventory, which is most probably not what you want.

 The second method can be used to provide custom implementations.
 In the case of `IItemHandler`, the default implementation uses the `ItemStackHandler` class, which has an optional argument in the constructor, to specify a number of slots.
 However, relying on the existence of these default implementations should be avoided, as the purpose of the capability system is to prevent loading errors in contexts where the capability is not present, so instantiation should be protected behind a check testing if the capability has been registered (see the remarks about `@CapabilityInject` in the previous section).

 Once you have your own instance of the capability interface, you will want to notify users of the capability system that you expose this capability and provide an optional of the interface reference.
 This is done by overriding the `getCapability` method, and comparing the instance with the capability you are exposing.
 If your machine has different slots based on which side is being queried, you can test this with the `side` parameter.
 For Entities and ItemStacks, this parameter can be ignored, but it is still possible to have side as a context, such as different armor slots on a player (top side => head slot?), or about the surrounding blocks in the inventory (west => slot on the left?).
 Don't forget to fall back to `super`, otherwise the attached capabilities will stop working.
+Make sure to invalidate the optional of the reference instance at the end of the provider's lifecycle.

 ```Java
 // Somewhere in your TileEntity subclass